 Laurel School’s Center for Research on Girls, supported by the formidable Ann V. Klotz, Headmistress of this exceptional Ohio girls’ school.
 See the CRG’s research briefs on girls and resilience, shielding girls from stereotype threat, and engaging girls in STEM.
 See also Ann’s “28 Things I Want Girls to Know.”

 A Design So Vast, a beautiful blog on life and parenting by Huffington Post writer Lindsey Mead.
-She and I met when we were 12 years old and have been kindred spirits ever since.
-History is repeating itself in our daughters, age 12.

 Great New Books, a wonderful site created by Jennifer King, dedicated to the art, practice, and joy of reading books.